What is Summer Challenge?

 Tuition for 2020 has not yet been determined.
 For reference, tuition for 2019 was $1,100 with a non-refundable $50 registration fee.
 There is an additional materials & excursions fee of $75 – $100, depending on the class.

 Robinson Center Summer Programs Refund Policy

 You may withdraw by written (letter or email) request only.
-The last day to withdraw and receive a full refund is May 3rd.
-If you withdraw no later than May 3rd, you will receive a 100% tuition refund minus the $50 non-refundable registration fee.
+The last day to withdraw and receive a full refund will be May 1st.
+If you withdraw no later than May 1st, 2020, you will receive a 100% tuition refund minus the $50 non-refundable registration fee.
 Tuition cannot be refunded after the deadline.
 A full refund will be made if the class is canceled by the Robinson Center.

 Tuition and Fee Waivers